xofbd/wqu-s202101-project/CONTRIBUTING.md

 # How to contribute

-Contributions are welcomed and opened to all students of the WQU Unit I Data Science module of the fall 2020 session.
+Contributions are welcomed and opened to all students of the WQU Unit I Data Science module of the spring 2021 session.
 To contribute, follow these steps.

 1. Unless there's an issue open that your contribution will address, create a new issue.
 Please explain the purpose of your proposed changes.
 1. Create a branch with your changes.
 Make sure to follow the git and code styles shown in the sections below.